 Plant proteins are less bioavailable, do not contain all essential amino acids, and the foods containing them generally do not taste as good as animal foods.
 While there is nothing inherently wrong with plant protein, obtaining an abundance of high-quality protein from plant sources is more challenging.
 The amino acids glutamate, cysteine, and glycine are particularly important for glutathione synthesis, so those consuming protein primarily from plant sources will need to carefully manage their diet to ensure they are getting sufficient amounts.

-As mentioned, many animal foods already naturally contain healthy fat.
+As mentioned, many animal foods already naturally contain fat.
 Some fruits, such as olives, avocados, and coconuts, are also nutrient-rich sources of fat.
-For cooking, tallow, butter, ghee, coconut oil, and palm oil should be most preferred for their low polyunsaturated fat content.
-Extra virgin olive oil of verifiable quality can be beneficial, as its polyphenols have been studied extensively for their antioxidant benefits, but it should not be heated because heat contributes to oxidation of the oil.
+For cooking, tallow, butter, ghee, coconut oil, and palm oil are the most oxidation-resistant to heating.
+Extra virgin olive oil of verifiable quality can be beneficial, as its polyphenols have been studied extensively for their antioxidant benefits, but heating it makes it more oxidation-prone.
+Probably not a big deal during basic home cooking, but worth noting.

 Carbohydrates are non-essential in the human diet; however, many people, including myself, prefer to include them to optimize their health.
 Their consumption should be secondary to nutrient-rich animal foods, though the amount of carbohydrates consumed depends on individual preferences and needs.
 Some people thrive on zero carbohydrates, and that’s perfectly fine.